Rising real estate costs in urban cities has led to an increasing trend: shrinking square footage.

 Professional Organizer and author Felice Cohen says it’s important to ask yourself whether you actually need the things you have, or whether they’re just collecting dust in your home.

 “Make sure you keep only what you love and use,” Cohen says, and donate the rest.

 Professional organizer Jennifer Lava says you should look for furniture with multiple uses.
 For example, “a storage ottoman is a great place to keep things, plus it can be an extra seat or, with a tray on top, a coffee table,” she explains.

-If you’re tight on floor space, Lava suggests mounting a table to the wall to serve as both a floating desk and eating area.
+If you’re tight on floor space, Lava suggests mounting a table to the wall to serve double duty as a floating desk and eating area.
 You can also display stylish baskets and bins in the open space below for extra storage, Lava says.

 Every home has a secret weapon when it comes to storage potential: vertical space.